Leisure and shopping

 York's unique assortment of high street stores, designer boutiques and leisure attractions are the perfect place to spend your time, and it couldn't be easier to get around.
 Whether you're shopping, going to the cinema or meeting friends for a coffee, there are several travel options open to you.

-To find the best walking, cycling, public transport or driving routes - and to see how they compare for time, cost or convenience - try our NEW Journey Planner.
+To find the best walking, cycling, public transport or driving routes - and to see how they compare for time, cost or convenience - see our Journey Planning page.

 Popping to the local shops?